makers-for-life/makair/README.md

 # Abstract

-Roughly, the idea is as follows: as of April 2020 and due to the Covid-19 pandemic, hospitals will soon start lacking mechanical artificial ventilators.
+Roughly, the idea is as follows: as of April 2020 and due to the Covid-19 pandemic, hospitals throughout the world may start lacking mechanical artificial ventilators.
 We built a pump, and a valve system (controlled by electronics).
 This way, the breathing cycle can be enforced by proper air routing through the valve system.

 Our ventilator is able to handle pressure-controlled breathing, stabilized using a [PID controller](https://en.wikipedia.org/wiki/PID_controller) in the software.